 The entire game has its basic mechanics thrown back to the semi-nostalgic feel of Shadow Dragon and New Mystery, with no in-battle supports or proper rescue mechanics, and the weapon triangle's effects (when applicable) only becomes noticeable the better you get with a certain weapon, and only with the basic physical weapons, not magic.

-Rank Inflation: Notable aversion in that the S rank for weapons is absent in this game for the first time since the Jugdral games.
+Rank Inflation: Notable aversion in that the S rank for weapons is absent in this game.
 This means an A rank is sufficient to wield any weapon of the category, so there is no need to specialize in one type anymore.

 Recurring Riff: There is one that functions as some sort of main theme of the game.
 Although it's always attached to other themes and never appears on its own.
 A clear example is the first 20 seconds of the Opening Theme.
 If you pay attention, you will hear those notes very often throughout the game.